- GAP 200.340, Cost Accounting Standards (CAS) on Sponsored Projects

 - Awards not covered under CAS are still subject to the requirements listed in the award and University guidelines

 The UG also requires the institution to complete the disclosure statement (DS-2), which is a comprehensive description of an organization’s cost accounting practices.
 This statement includes direct costs, Facilities & Administrative (indirect) costs, depreciation and use allowances, leave costs and applicable credits, and deferred compensation/insurance costs.
 The DS-2 requirement applies to all institutions receiving sponsored projects totaling $50 million or more that are subject to the CAS.
-The DS2 will be reviewed and revised/updated as necessary.
+The DS-2 will be reviewed and revised/updated as necessary.
 Revisions and additions will be submitted in accordance with 2 CFR Part 200, Subpart E. Please note that contracts subject to CAS standards awarded to the University are also subject to the CAS requirements at 48 CFR 9900 through 9999 and 48 CFR part 30 (FAR Part 30)-(200.419).
-Please contact the Office of Research Contracts for further information.
+Please contact the Office of Post Award Administration for further information.

 Facilities & Administrative (F&A) or indirect costs: